Lathyrus palustris sericea Franch.

 Wet grassy places and thickets by rivers in lowland C. and S. Japan[

 ].
-Hill slopes, forest and road sides to elevations of 2500 metres in northern China[
+Hill slopes, forest and road sides; at elevations up to 2,500 metres in northern China[

 This species has a symbiotic relationship with certain soil bacteria, these bacteria form nodules on the roots and fix atmospheric nitrogen.
 Some of this nitrogen is utilized by the growing plant but some can also be used by other plants growing nearby[